Map Cleaner // User Guide

 Canvas

 The main area displays the PDF with a dark grid background.
 The white area is the page.
 All visible elements render here, along with placed icons and evacuation routes.
+A contiguous selection slider appears at the bottom of the canvas with a frontier glow effect when elements are selected.

 Toolbar (Top-Left)